What are some alternative words for term?

 Synonyms for term

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term term.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word term.

 Term in its figurative uses always retains something of its literal sense of a boundary or limit.
 The articles of a contract or other instrument are simply the portions into which it is divided for convenience; the terms are the essential statements on which its validity depends — as it were, the landmarks of its meaning or power; a condition is a contingent term which may become fixed upon the happening of some contemplated event.
 In logic a term is one of the essential members of a proposition, the boundary of statement in some one direction.
 Thus, in general use term is more restricted than word, expression, or phrase; a term is a word that limits meaning to a fixed point of statement or to a special class of subjects, as when we speak of the definition of terms, that is of the key-words in any discussion; or we say, that is a legal or scientific term.
 Compare BOUNDARY; DICTION.